busterjs/buster-docs/browser-testing.rst

 provide feedback anywhere you want, making running your tests in actual browsers easy and painless.
 Hell, it even makes it fun.

+First, start a server:

 .. image:: _static/overview/buster-server-start.png
     :width: 633
     :height: 382

+Then, capture how many browsers you want:

 .. image:: _static/overview/buster-server-capture-firefox.png
     :width: 827
     :height: 339

+And simultaneously run tests on all the captured browsers:

 .. image:: _static/overview/buster-test-run-browsers.png
     :width: 633